Slashcash/enea/README.md

 `~/.enea/roms`

 ## Build
-You will need a Linux distribution that ships with glibc >= 2.35 in order to build and launch the project.
+You will need a Linux distribution in order to build and launch the project.
 Build commands are meant to be launched from the project's root directory

 Toolchain and dependencies are managed using [Conan](https://conan.io/).